voxel-wiki/voxel-wiki.github.io/content/wiki/procedural-generation/index.md

 tags = ["procgen", "design", "gamedev"]
 +++

-To quote Wikipedia:

-> In computing, procedural generation (sometimes shortened as proc-gen) is a method of creating data algorithmically as opposed to manually, typically through a combination of human-generated assets and algorithms coupled with computer-generated randomness and processing power.
+{% quote(author="Wikipedia") %} In computing, procedural generation (sometimes shortened as proc-gen) is a method of creating data algorithmically as opposed to manually, typically through a combination of human-generated assets and algorithms coupled with computer-generated randomness and processing power. {% end %}

 {{ stub_notice() }}